Hosseinem/seqan3/doc/tutorial/sam_file/index.md

 like BLAST, which can store sequence alignments, but in this tutorial we will focus on SAM/BAM files.
 In addition to the alignment, these formats store information such as the start positions or mapping qualities.
 SAM files are a little more complex than sequence files but the basic design is the same.
-If you are new to SeqAn, we strongly recommend doing the tutorial \ref tutorial_sequence_file first.
+If you are new to SeqAn, we strongly recommend completing the tutorial \ref tutorial_sequence_file first.

 # SAM/BAM file formats